What is biodiversity

-An interweaving of species, habitats and ecosystems that ensures the balance of our planet
+A web of species, habitats, and ecosystems that keeps our planet in balance

 An encounter between the microscopic and the majestic